 The Key Stage 3 National Curriculum (Years 7 to 9) is delivered in every subject and the statutory requirements for delivering Religious Studies and the Personal Development curriculum (PSHE, RSHE) are met and exceeded.

-In addition to the statutory subjects, pupils study Drama as a discrete lesson, and are learn both French and Spanish in Modern Foreign Languages lessons.
+In addition to the statutory subjects, pupils study Drama as a discrete lesson, and have the option of either French or Spanish in Modern Foreign Languages lessons.
 Many other subject areas go beyond the scope of the National Curriculum, by exposing pupils to disciplines such as Photography in Art lessons and Business and Enterprise in ICT and Computing lessons.
+We place great importance on the value of literacy in study and in life and we therefore teach Reading as a discrete lesson in Year 7 and 8.
 Subject leaders at Golborne High School plan a carefully-sequenced and broad curriculum, not only as a foundation for KS4 and Post-16 study, but to embed a love of their subject and its wider context.
 Our planned curriculum helps pupils to “see the bigger picture” by making contextual links in their learning within and across subjects.

 Visit the Option Page for information on Key Stage 4 and the Options process

-This year sees the introduction of a new Wider Curriculum, that aims to engage all pupils with experiences that will enhance their love of learning, develop their cultural capital and nurture new talents and interests.
+Golborne's Wider Curriculum aims to engage all pupils with experiences that will enhance their love of learning, develop new and existing talents and interests and embed a culture of respect and tolerance.

 Clubs, visits, guest speakers, annual school productions and high-performing sports teams all form the curriculum that is available to pupils at Golborne High School.
-See the Wider Curriculum page for more information on the wider curriculum timetable for this term and how to enrol your child.
+See the Wider Curriculum page for more information on the wider curriculum timetable for this term.
+All Year 7 pupils are expected to participate in at least one school club and we ensure the menu of activities available is fully inclusive to provide equality of opportunity for all pupils.

 The Golborne High School curriculum is accessible to learners of all abilities and those with Special Educational Needs or Disabilities (SEND).